jamesckcc/CreditMetrics/README.md

 # CreditMetrics
 A simplified CreditMetrics model using Monte Carlo simulation.

-For full documentation, please read Simplified CreditMetricsTM Model Using Monte Carlo Simulation.pdf
+For full documentation, please read Simplified CreditMetricsTM Model Using Monte Carlo Simulation.pdf from above.

 1. Add or remove Bonds under the Bonds section
 2. Specify the correlation matrix